Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 **Subinterpreters** keep the isolation and drop the process.
 They start faster than processes, they live in one address space, and each one has its own GIL, so they really do run at the same time.
 Data still doesn't flow freely.
 Most objects get copied with `pickle` when they cross over, simple immutable ones like `int`, `str` and `bytes` cross cheaply, and `memoryview` is one of the few things that actually shares memory between interpreters.
 Shared nothing by default, like multiprocessing, but a lot cheaper.

 **Free-threading** ([PEP 703](https://peps.python.org/pep-0703/)) takes the other road and removes the GIL, so ordinary threads in one interpreter run in parallel with real shared memory and no copying at all.
 For array work, where the whole point is one big block of memory you'd rather not duplicate, that's usually the faster answer.
 Python 3.14 made it officially supported ([PEP 779](https://peps.python.org/pep-0779/)), but it's still a separate build, not the default.
-And no GIL means no free lunch: you do your own locking.
+And no GIL means no free lunch: you do your own locking, because when you play the game of threads, you win or you deadlock.
 NumPy already supports it, which is not at all the same as saying every array operation is thread safe.
+NumPy runs on the full C API the way House runs on Vicodin: it works, it works fast, and nobody wants to talk about the dependency.
 So, roughly: free-threading when you want speed on shared data, subinterpreters when you want isolation without paying for processes, multiprocessing when you want isolation and don't mind the bill.
 Today NumPy works on the free-threaded build, but it's still marked "not supported" for subinterpreters.
 The rest of this post is about changing that.

 ### How the Limited API walked me into it